 Berton joined Watsi on March 12th, 2013.
-Six years ago, Berton became the 171st member to automatically support a new Watsi patient every month.
-Since then, 5,820 more people have become monthly donors!
-Berton's most recent donation traveled 8,600 miles to support Ohmar, a 36-year-old woman from Thailand, to fund mobility restoring surgery for her fractured arm.
+Six years ago, Berton joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Berton's most recent donation traveled 8,300 miles to support Thein, a 33-year-old man from Burma, to fund a mitral valve replacement surgery.

 Ohmar is a 36-year-old woman from Thailand.
 She lives with her husband and two children in a town along the Thai-Burma border.
 On July 4th, Ohmar was trying to cross the highway to go to a grocery store.
 She was on her bike on the side of the road when a car sped past, causing her to fall off her bike and land on top of her right arm.
 A man who saw her fall put turmeric powder on her injured arm and wrapped it in a cloth.
 But Ohmar did not go to Mae Tao Clinic right away because she did not have enough money.
 She was only able to seek treatment two days after the accident.
 Now, Ohnmar's she is in pain, her right arm cannot be extended and her fingers are also swollen.
 With the help of our medical partner, Burma Children Medical Fund, Ohmar will undergo surgery to reset her fractured bones and ensure proper healing.
 The procedure is scheduled for July 16th and will cost $1,500.
 This procedure will help make Ohnmar's right arm become functional again and she will no longer be in pain.
 "I am happy that I can have surgery with the support of the Burma Children Medical Fund and Watsi donors.
 I have to look after my two children so I need to be strong for them," shared Ohmar.